peleselect/CaraOuCoroa/README.md

 ## Histórico de lançamentos

 * 0.0.1
-     * MUDANÇA: Interface do jogo
+     * MUDANÇA: Interface do jogo implementada
 * 0.0.2
-     * MUDANÇA: Lógica do Jogo (Commit final)
+     * MUDANÇA: Lógica do Jogo implementada (Commit final)

 ## Conheça minhas Skills